sylabs/singularity-userdocs/endpoint.rst

 .. note::

-   Using the commands listed above will not interact with the Sylabs cloud if given URIs beginning with ``docker://``, ``oras://`` or ``shub://``.
+   Using the commands listed above will *not* interact with the Sylabs Cloud if given URIs beginning with ``docker://``, ``oras://`` or ``shub://``.

 *************************
 Managing Remote Endpoints
 *************************

-Users can setup and switch between multiple remote endpoints, which are stored in their ``~/.singularity/remote.yaml`` file.
-Alternatively, remote endpoints can be set system-wide by an administrator.
+Users can set up and switch between multiple remote endpoints, which will be stored in their ``~/.singularity/remote.yaml`` file.
+Alternatively, remote endpoints can be set on a system-wide basis by an administrator.

 A remote endpoint may be the public Sylabs Cloud, a private installation of Singularity Enterprise, or any community-developed service that is